 - How will the device support collaborative learning by facilitating storage and sharing of course-related materials among students and between students and instructors?

 - How will the device provide richer learning experiences through the integration of audio and/or video-based resources?

 - How will the device support learning and research in authentic field settings?

 - How will the device simplify course delivery or reducing time needed for course management?

 - … be specific, including which apps you plan to use on the device.

 Proposals will be reviewed by CTLT staff.
 Priority will be given to first time applicants.
 Applying faculty members will be notified by a CTLT Liaison regarding the selection decision via email.
 The device will be distributed to selected faculty as soon as possible after the selection process.

-The CTLT has inventory for supporting 2-3 classes using iPod Touches and 2-3 classes using iPads.
-The iPod Touches do not have a camera but can perform audio recordings and their utility with the App Store is limited due to device-application version compatibility.
-The iPads have front facing and rear facing cameras.
-The mobile devices contain WiFi access only.
+The CTLT has inventory for supporting 4-5 classes using iPads.
+The iPads have front facing and rear facing cameras and contain WiFi access only (no cellular data).
 Please contact your CTLT liaison for more device dependent information.

-Please download and complete the MDI Spring 2014 Application.
-When drafting your application, faculty are strongly encouraged to collaborate with their CTLT Liaison.
-You should submit your finished proposal to email@example.com by Wednesday, November 20, 2013 at 5:00pm.
+Please download and complete the MDI Fall 2015 Application.
+When drafting your application, faculty are strongly encouraged to collaborate with their CTLTLiaison.
+You should submit your finished proposal to email@example.com by Friday, April 24, 2015 at 5:00pm.